 One of the biggest hurdles for making touchscreen text input easy on the user has been finding a simple way to move the cursor around.
 With all the advancements in mobile technology, we're still left fumbling around with tiny arrow indicators or magnifying glasses when we need to add a letter to a word we've already typed.
 But thankfully, developer Ouadban Youssef has found a better way.

 Without having to touch the screen at all, Youssef's newest app lets you move the cursor by clicking your volume buttons.
 So fat-fingered fumbling is finally a thing of the past, as you can now click a button to move the cursor with total precision.
+Special thanks to the XDA Portal team for spotting this one, but I'll outline the detailed instructions below.

 If you're ready to end your cursor-related frustrations, start by installing Youssef's app, which is called Volume Key Cursor Control.